 Files and folders are easy to manage.
 You can move files to folders and folders to folders, create subfolders, upload files and archives to folders, and delete each as well.

-To move a file select the file, click the cog icon and select Move.
+For example, to move a file select the file, click the cog icon and select Move.

 You need to select a folder to move your file to complete this process and add it to your source tree.